null-create/slm-agent/README.md

-# PHI-3.5 Agent Fine-tuning for MCP Integration
+# Small Language Model (SLM) Agent Fine-tuning with MCP Integration

-This project provides a complete pipeline for fine-tuning Microsoft's PHI-3.5-Mini-Instruct model for agentic use cases with Model Context Protocol (MCP) server integration and external tool usage.
+This project provides a complete pipeline for fine-tuning small language models for agentic use cases with Model Context Protocol (MCP) server integration and external tool usage.

 ## 🎯 Project Overview

-Fine-tune PHI-3.5-Mini-Instruct to create an intelligent agent capable of:
+Fine-tune small language models to create an intelligent agent capable of:

 - **Tool Selection**: Automatically choose appropriate tools for tasks
 - **Parameter Extraction**: Extract correct parameters for tool calls